ljknight/Ambiguous-Cicada/README.md

 # Kwiki

-Kwiki is a mobile chat app that brings closeby users together.
+Kwiki is a mobile and web chat application that brings closeby users together.

 Refer to our [Documentation](DOCS.md) for internal details of our app.